Thunderstorm Warning: Ghana Meteorological Agency Lists Areas to Face More Rains Today, June 4

 Building collapses after downpour in Adenta

-A building at Adenta had collapsed, trapping people in the structure during the downpour.
+Meanwhile, a building at Adenta had collapsed on June 3, trapping people in the structure during the downpour.

-Five occupants, comprising three adults and two children, were trapped beneath the rubble when the building collapsed.
+Five occupants, comprising three adults and two children, were trapped beneath the rubble when the structure collapsed.

 The victims were identified as Margaret Kpeli, Fred Atagba, Solomon Dzigba, Seyeram Dzigda and David Dzigda.